spacecatninja/craft-imager-x-power-pack/README.md

 When enabled a css placeholder will be added to the image tag, and will be displayed until the image is loaded.

-_Please note that using the `blurup` type will result in a transformed image being created using the native `craft` transformer._
+_Please note that using using the placeholder functionality will result in a transformed image being created using the native `craft` transformer._

 ### placeholderSize [int]
 _Default: `16`_
-When using the `blurup` style placeholder, this is the base size (width) of the small image that is generated and used as the blurup.
+When using the `blurup` or `blurhash` style placeholders, this is the base size (width) of the small image that is generated and used as the blurup.
 A higher value will create a more detailed placeholder, but will increase the size of the base64 encoded image and your document size.

+### blurupTransformParams [array]
+_Default: `['effects' => ['blur' => true]]`_
+Extra parameters that are passed to Imager when transforming the image that is used as a blurup.
+A standard blur is added by default to improve the visual quality.

 ### loading [string]
 _Default: `'lazy'`_